 This narrow rally has rewarded narrow portfolios and challenged active managers who take a more diversified, risk-managed approach.
 But we see in our historical observations that we have been here before, and reversals can and do happen.
 While these effects may continue in the near term, we remain confident that the incremental value added from diversification and the benefits of controlling sector exposure and systematic risk will continue to pay off over time.

 Beyond the increase in capital concentration we’ve just discussed, we’ve also seen both correlation and dispersion of returns increase substantially over the past year in U.S. and non-U.S. indexes.
-Check out the Intech Equity Market Stress Monitor® for an interactive look at how this and other indicators have moved over time – and what it means for market risk.
+Check out our eBook on the Intech Equity Market Stress Monitor® for an interactive look at how this and other indicators have moved over time – and what it means for market risk.

 The information expressed herein is subject to change based on market and other conditions.
 The views presented are for general informational purposes only and are not intended as investment advice, as an offer or solicitation of an offer to sell or buy, or as an endorsement, recommendation, or sponsorship of any company, security, advisory service, or fund nor do they purport to address the financial objectives or specific investment needs of any individual reader, investor, or organization.
 This information should not be used as the sole basis for investment decisions.
 All content is presented by the date(s) published or indicated only, and may be superseded by subsequent market events or other reasons.
 Past performance is no guarantee of future results.
 Investing involves risk, including possible loss of principal and fluctuation of value.